 Before marrying, Oscar was working in the insurance department of the Carrollton Bank.
 In 1891 he started his own insurance agency which later bore the name: O. H. Vivell Company.
 He would operate that business until his death and then his daughter, Violet, and son-in-law, Victor O. Clark, would operate it.

-In January 1995 the orginal agents contract between The United States Fidelity and Guaranty Company and O. H. Vivell was given to the Clark family by the owners of the O. H. Vivell Company.
+In January 1995 the original agents contract between The United States Fidelity and Guaranty Company and O. H. Vivell was given to the Clark family by the owners of the O. H. Vivell Company.
 The contract is signed by Oscar H. vivell on April 13, 1905.

 Oscar went into local politics in 1917, being elected to the city council in the first ward in Carrollton.